 Take a look at the cost per click when I expanded their keyword pool away from just financial planner:

 Financial Planner 100 clicks cost $156

 Not only would a “financial planner” potentially save a massive amount of money by choosing different keywords, he/she may end up in a much less competitive situation.

 Take a look at the competition the financial planner faces for adds:

 Now take a look at the competition he/she faces under Insurance Agent:

 So while “financial planner” may be the ideal keyword, when considering the cost savings and the lack of direct competition, while still attracting the right kind of clicks,using alternative keywords is one of the strategies I recommend most to my clients.
 It is always a sure fire way for instant credibility.
 Once we have that covered, I can dive in and look at their overall online presence.
 From online reputation and online brand management to overall sentiment in social media, all areas of a businesses brand need to be crafted, monitored and protected.

 Also, if you would like to read some of Brian Newmark’s other content here are the links:

-Brian Newmark is an online reputation and brand management consultant specializing in International Accounts.
-Catering to high profile individuals, multi-national businesses, political figures and governments throughout the world Brian is able to both change what shows up on search results as well as public perception.
-To accomplish these challenging objective, Brian utilizing Brand's high profile media outlets, bloggers, third party sites, as well as cutting edge technology for sentiment and moderation.
+Brian Newmark is a reputation and brand management consultant specializing in International Accounts, with a specific focus in the MENA region.
+Catering to high profile individuals, multi-national businesses, political figures and governments throughout the world Brian is able to both control what shows up on search results as well as public perception.
+To accomplish these challenging objective, Brian utilizes high profile media outlets, bloggers, third party sites, as well as cutting edge technology for sentiment and moderation.
 Brian has 20 years experience in the marketing field with more than 10 years in digital marketing.
 In that time he has run massive Pay Per Click campaigns, Social Media Campaigns, been a thought leader in Reputation Management, and led the way with thought provoking public perception campaigns.
 Brian lives in Villanova, PA with his wife of 17 years and his two children.